industrial-edge/pingpong-python/README.md

 ### Complete Installation

-Commprehensive instructions for building and installing this application is available in the [Installation guide](docs/Installation.md).
+Comprehensive instructions for building and installing this application is available in the [Installation guide](docs/Installation.md).

 ## Usage